oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

     ![Launch console button on deployment details page](images/04-01-ggs-launchconsole.png " ")

-2. To log in to the GoldenGate deployment console, enter **oggadmin** for User Name and the password you provided in Task 1, steps 12 and 13, and then click **Sign In**.
+2. To log in to the GoldenGate deployment console, enter **oggadmin** for User Name and the password you provided in when you created the deployment, and then click **Sign In**.

     ![OCI GoldenGate deployment console sign in page](images/04-02-ggs-deploymentconsole-signin.png " ")